 This claim involves the salary of Appellant's President and Chairman, Mr. Charles William Coleman.
 As noted above, Appellant is a small company with five employees, including Mr. Coleman, its President.
-Mr. Coleman played a critical role in the Appellant's Mr. Coleman is the founder of operations under the Contract.
-Appellant, which was founded in 1997 for the purpose of participating in the tag recovery program.
+Mr. Coleman played a critical role in the Appellant's operations under the Contract.
+Mr. Coleman is the founder of Appellant, which was founded in 1997 for the purpose of participating in the tag recovery program.
 He is the Appellant's only officer.
 The Appellant claims that Mr. Coleman is entitled to \$110,000.00 in salary for 2001.
 Mr. Coleman testified at his deposition that he has no written employment agreement with Appellant.
 Mr. Coleman testified that he was paid \$98,000.00 in 1999 and \$108,000.00 in 2000.
 He further testified in this regard that as owner of Appellant he decided that \$110,000.00 would be a fair salary for 2001.
 From the record, the Board is unable to determine whether the salary is on a calendar or some fiscal year basis.
-We will use the salary for 2000, \$108,000.00, whether on a calendar or fiscal year basis, to derive a monthly salary.
-By dividing \$108,000.00 by twelve (12) we derive a monthly salary of \$9,000.00.
-The Contract involved the collection of approximately 2000 sets of tags monthly, with a not to exceed limit to be paid to Appellant of \$600,000.00 for twelve The Contract was renewed in 2000 and in 2001 by the MVA months. pursuant to four one-year renewal options provided by the Contract.
+We will use the salary for 2000, \$108,000.00 by twelve (12)

+we derive a monthly salary of \$9,000.00.
+The Contract involved the collection of approximately 2000 sets of tags monthly, with a not to exceed limit to be paid to Appellant of \$600,000.00 for twelve months.
+The Contract was renewed in 2000 and in 2001 by the MVA pursuant to four one-year renewal options provided by the Contract.
 We thus conclude that the Appellant's performance under the Contract was satisfactory until the Contract was suspended on July 2, 2001.
 The Appellant was only paid under the terms of the Contract for tags recovered and related work.
-However, the Board has determined that Appellant is entitled, assuming proof thereof, to costs reasonably incurred during the period of suspension to stand ready, willing and able to commence performance should the suspension be lifted.
-Given the critical role that Mr. Coleman played in performance under the Contract for Appellant, we find that a salary for Mr. Coleman of \$9,000.00 per month during the period of suspension is a necessary cost and that such amount is reasonable and allowable under COMAR

-21.09.01.16 dealing with compensation for personal services.
+However, the Board has determined that Appellant is entitled, assuming proof thereof, to costs reasonably incurred during the period of suspension to stand ready, willing and able to commence performance under the Contract for Appellant, we find that a salary for Mr. Coleman played in performance under the Contract for Appellant, we find that a salary for Mr. Coleman of \$9,000.00 per month during the period of suspension is a necessary cost and that such amount is reasonable and allowable under COMAR 21.09.01.16 dealing with compensation for personal services.
 Accordingly, we sustain the claim for a salary for Appellant's President for a seven month period July, 2001 - February, 2002 at \$9,000.00 per month, for a total of \$63,000.00.

-Description of Debt Amount Detail Holder of Debt Server Rental \$51,000.00 13 months of rental @3,000 per month Company (Appellant) TRTS software rental \$42,000.00 13 months of rental @2500 per month Company (Appellant)
+Description of Debt Amount Detail .
+Holder of Debt Server Rental \$51,000.00 13 months of rental @3,000 per month Company (Appellant) TRTS software rental \$42,000.00 13 months of rental @2500 per month Company (Appellant)